Safely and efficiently remove 785, 789 and 793 ball studs with Geographe’s patented product innovation.

-By limiting the movement of the truck and the chance of hardened mud hitting the maintainer during the stud removal process, safety has been significantly.
+By limiting the movement of the truck and the chance of hardened mud hitting the maintainer during the stud removal process, safety has been significantly improved.

-This initiative represents the significant cost and time reduction while also improving safety for our maintainers.”
+This initiative represents a significant cost and time reduction while also improving safety for our maintainers.”

-“Although we only have a relatively small 789 Fleet and no 793s I have this tooling at another company and know the value that it gives.”
+“Although we only have a relatively small 789 Fleet and no 793’s, I have seen this tooling at another company and know the value that it gives.”

 – Reliability Analyst, Mineral Resources.